 One of the biggest long term foreshadowing, apart from Clark's destiny, comes from the season 1 episode "Hourglass" when Cassandra sees Lex's future: He is in the White House, with white clothes and a black glove on his right hand.
 This foreshadows stuff that we only find out in the finale, almost ten years later: the glove is to cover his imperfect cloned hand, in 2018 he is elected U.S. president and he wears the same white clothes in the presidential inauguration.

-Gaslighting: Happens to Lex after he went he was lost on an island and during Shattered.
+Gaslighting: Happens to Lex after he was lost on an island and during "Shattered".

-The government has recently gone above board with the Vigilante Registration Act and General Slade Wilson spearheading it, although the public is still in the dark about the government constructing concentration camps for the superheroes.
+Government Conspiracy: Checkmate is one; the Suicide Squad is the remnants of one.
+The government went above board with the Vigilante Registration Act and General Slade Wilson spearheading it, although the public is still in the dark about the government constructing concentration camps for the superheroes.

 Happily Adopted: Clark has boatloads of angst over his Kryptonian heritage, but he loves his parents and considers them his real family.
 He even explicitly says in "Rosetta" that no matter what he finds out about his people, the Kents will still be his mom and dad.
 He has also told Jor-El that Jonathan is his real father and never calls Jor-El "father".
 Except in "Abyss".